rmsepic/md-resume/Generic/ryland_sepic_resume.md

 Software engineer working on migrating applications to the cloud, quality assurance testing, writing developing tools for support teams, and working on the build and deploy system.

-* Worked on migrating the first application at the company to the cloud by writing K8s manifests in YAML and creating a CI/CD pipeline in Bamboo and Harness for deploying containers to K8s.
+* Migrated the first application at the company to the cloud by writing K8s manifests in YAML and creating a CI/CD pipeline in Bamboo and Harness for deploying containers to K8s.
 I fully support this environment.
 * Upgraded insecure software on over 430 servers by writing an application that scrapes servers for information and performs specific upgrades based on findings.
 * Provisioned over 300 servers in the cloud environments and assisted development teams of over 20 applications in setting up development and QA environments.
 * Wrote a REST API in Python with Flask that was used as a QA tool that 3 development teams used to verify the data integrity of their applications when migrated to the cloud.